Etched carnelian beads: Production technique

-The bead with its design than has to be fired at the proper temperature: hot enough to permit the chemical etching of the carnelian stone, but not hot enough for the bead to fracture.
+The bead with its design then has to be fired at the proper temperature: hot enough to permit the chemical etching of the carnelian stone, but not hot enough for the bead to fracture.
 The resulting design is white, usually with some surface calcinated residues which can be easily brushed away.

 In 1933, Ernest Mackay studied the process as still being implemented in Sindh, which was summarized by Gregory Possehl in the following terms:

 "The process began with the juice extracted from the tips of young shoots of a bush called 'kirar' in Sindhi (Capparis aphylla).
 The informant then ground washing soda to a fine powder and mixed it with water in a cup.
 He poured a small quantity of this on the kirar and rubbed the whole carefully together to a semfluid mass.
 Then the craftsman strained this mixture through a piece of linen into a large empty mussel shell, and the "paint" was ready.
 The paint was applied to a carnelian stone using a reed pen.
 The painted stone was then allowed to dry, first in the hand, then by placing it on a metal plate over a charcoal fire.
 When fully dry, the carnelian was covered with live coals and the fire fanned for about five minutes.
 The piece was then removed from the heat and allowed to cool slowly for about 10 minutes under an inverted cup, at which point the craftsman rubbed his piece of carnelian briskly with a rag and handed it over for inspection.
 It was perfect!"